-Your final letter grade will be inferred from the typical grade distribution (curve) in economics classes at UCSD.
-You can find this grade distribution at econ.ucsd.edu/muendler/teach/09f/101.
+Your final letter grade will be inferred from the typical grade distribution (curve) in economics classes at UC San Diego.
+You can find this grade distribution at econ.ucsd.edu/muendler/teach/10f/101.
 So the difficulty or simplicity of problem sets and exams will not matter, whereas your relative performance in comparison to your classmates will determine your final letter grade.
+Grades of D or F will not depend on the curve but on a minimal performance standard.
+The graders will be Martin Tobal, Guangming Xu, Albert Yoon and Irina Zhecheva.

-We will offer review sessions to prepare you for the exams.
+Albert Yoon will offer three review sessions to prepare you for each exam.